Capacitor Voltage Transformer Explained

 What is the function of a CVT?

-CVT is used in high-voltage power systems to step down high electrical potential to lower, measurable levels for metering, protection, and control purposes.
+A CVT is used in HV power systems to step down high electrical potential to lower, measurable levels for metering, protection, and control purposes.
 It also isolates the measurement systems from high voltage and can serve as a coupling device for power-line carrier communication (PLC), enabling data transfer over transmission lines.
+Understand the importance of grounding in electrical systems Grounding and Bonding, which is essential for the safe operation of surge protection devices.

 What is the difference between a voltage transformer and a capacitive voltage transformer?